 First Day With New Older Cat

-Once you arrive home, gently open the basket and leave your cat on her own in the small room you prepared in step 2.
+Once you arrive home, gently open the basket and leave your cat on her own in the small room you prepared.
 Leave her on her own for several hours to give her space to adjust to the new environment and get used to the new and strange smells and noises.

 Feeding your cat is one of the best bonding exercises you can do.
 Through hand-feeding a senior feline, you can build trust.
 He will associate you with security.
 You can also create a special signal that will let her know that food is coming such as tapping her plate, whistling, calling her name or opening a specific cupboard.